 The mires are punctuated by dry heath forests.
 Since the beginning of time, people have passed through the area whenever the land has not been frozen over: the earliest signs of Kyrönkangas road date back to the 16th century.
 In the winter, people have used heath forests, frozen mires and lakes as passage ways.

-The landscape bears traces of a long history of utilising the mires.
+The landscape bears traces of a long history of utilising the mires and other geological resources.
 The most fertile mires have been cleared up into fields, and during the last hundred years, they have been drained for forestry use.
 The largest and oldest peat producing areas and Finland’s only peat museum can be found in the area.
 Granite and sandstone occurrences in the area have been utilised for dimension stones and millstones.

 There is a long history behind the development of the landscape, 1900 billion years.
 This includes the rise and fall of the Svecofennian mountains and the development and destruction of a sedimentary rock cover.
 These processes are documented in rocks and soil of the area.
-Lauhanvuori, the highest point of Western-Finland was the outermost island of the Finnish coast after the ice age.
-The sandstone found under its moraine layers is a remnant of the sedimentary rocks that used to cover Finland at some point.
-The hillsides of Lauhanvuori are livened up by post-glacial stone shores called ‘pirunpelto’, glacial tors and red gravel created by ancient erosion, as well as beaches formed after the ice age, natural springs and clear-water streams.
+Lauhanvuori, the highest point of Western-Finland, was the outermost island of the Finnish coast after the ice age.
+The sandstone of Lauhanvuori is a remnant of the sedimentary rocks that used to cover Finland at some point.
+The hillsides of Lauhanvuori are livened up by sandstone boulder fields, granite tors and red gravel created by ancient erosion, as well as beaches formed after the ice age, natural springs and clear-water streams.

 The most comprehensive camping services can be found in Lauhanvuori and Kauhaneva-Pohjakangas national parks, as well as in Hämeenkangas.
 In addition, there are various well-equipped points of interest.